 Menu of all child pages of Building resources and capabilities

-• The Digital Public Contact (DPC) programme – helping victims of crime to report incidents to the police and allowing police forces to maintain more effective communication and understanding of victims of crime
+The Digital Public Contact (DPC) programme is an example of DDaT offering new methods of public engagement on policing, helping victims of crime to report incidents to the police and allowing police forces to maintain more effective communication with, and understanding of, victims of crime.

 Advanced systems such as the Home Office Large Major Enquiry system (HOLMES) and the Multi Agency Public Protection System (MAPPS) will facilitate collaboration between policing and law enforcement agencies, enabling a more coordinated and effective response to crime and security challenges.
 This extends to international enforcement through the International Law Enforcement Alerting Platform (I-LEAP).